 Volunteer at ARCAS, an animal refuge in Guatemala.

 In addition, she is an active member of the League of Women Voters Kalamazoo Area, Just Faith, MOMS Demand Action, cofounder of The Science Club of Kalamazoo/Portage, and is an active member of St. Thomas More Catholic Student Parish.

 The Power of Community

-This candidacy is inspired, in part, by gratitude born of a personal experience of the positive power of community here in Kalamazoo County.
+Fran's candidacy was inspired, in part, by gratitude born of a personal experience of the positive power of community here in Kalamazoo County.
 In 2008, the Melgars lost the youngest of their five children, Austin Melgar, to cancer.
 “Friends, neighbors, caregivers and complete strangers rallied behind my family throughout Austin's illness.
 They gave us strength and helped us survive the unbearable.
 With their help, burdens were lifted, and suffering turned into healing.
 I saw a level of compassion and giving that will guide my actions in my role as a County Commissioner.”